richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 ### Ruby

-Do make sure you have the [RubyInstaller](https://rubyinstaller.org/) DevKit installed before installing AppSignal.
+To install the AppSignal Ruby gem on Microsoft Windows, make sure you have the [RubyInstaller](https://rubyinstaller.org/) DevKit installed before installing AppSignal.
 Otherwise there will be the following error during installation of our C-extension.
+We will not install the C-extension on Microsoft Windows, but the Ruby installation detects it's part of the gem and will not continue without the DevKit.

 ```sh
 $ gem install appsignal